Nursing Home Abuse & Neglect

 - Improper Hygiene.
-Poorly maintained nursing homes is the greatest cause for the spread of viruses and bacteria.
-Elderly patients in nursing home facilities are most vulnerable to poorly hygiened environments.
+Poorly maintained nursing homes are the greatest cause for the spread of viruses and bacteria.
+Elderly patients in nursing home facilities are most vulnerable to poor hygiene environments.

 - Dehydration.
 Complications from dehydration are serious and can be fatal.
 Family members should be alert: telltale signs of dehydration of elderly patients in nursing homes include dry mouth, cramps, upset stomach and lightheadedness.

 - Overmedication.
 Overmedication of elderly victims in nursing homes is a dangerous practice that will lead to long term complications.
 Conversely, failure to adhere to medication plans at all is also quite dangerous.

 - Malnutrition.
 Elderly patients in nursing homes receiving insufficient amounts or poor quality of food will likely trigger a host of medical conditions such as bleeding gums, osteoporosis, organ failure and a swollen abdomen.

 - Wrongful Death.
 Death often results from abuse or neglect of elderly patients in nursing homes.